gongahkia/personal-wiki/Latex.md

 \[a^2 + b^2 = c^2 \] % pythogarous theorom, using the alternative syntax for signposting the start and end of a math section

 % --- FIGURES ---
+  % inkscape (https://inkscape.org/) is often used to draw diagrams that can be later embedded in the LaTeX document
   % for more details on captioning figures, see here https://en.wikibooks.org/wiki/LaTeX/Floats,_Figures_and_Captions
   % \includegraphics{imageFilePath} => draws a specified figure at the given file path, can be further customised with augmenters within the []
   % \caption{captionTitle} => draws a specified caption within the figure